rajboopathiking/User-classification/README.md

    *  or
    *      jupyter notebook

-Conclusion:
+### Conclusion:

-create document report mention ur insight and explanation add deployment link add api dcumentation make a presentation - in pdf/ppt/doc format practice and submit and take it to your client or stackholder story telling add others recommentations - ideas about another models etc.. mentioned things are help you so much
+   * create document report mention ur insight and explanation
+   * add deployment link
+   * add api dcumentation
+   * make a presentation - in pdf/ppt/doc format
+   * practice and submit and take it to your client or stackholder
+   * story telling
+   * add others recommentations - ideas about another models etc..
+   * mentioned things are help you so much

+### Things To Remember:
+  * Hardwork never Fails